FinchMoscow/AnimatedBar/README.md

 By default, when user clicks on an item, it automatically gets selected.
 You can change that, or add some additional handling, by setting `onItemClicked`:
 ```
 animatedBar.onItemClicked = { item ->
-    // Do something
+     // You can add any custom handling here.
+    // For example, lets make it so that clicking a selected item will deselect it.
+    if (item.id == animatedBar.selectedItemId) {
+        animatedBar.selectedItemId = null
+    } else {
+        animatedBar.selectedItemId = item.id
+    }

-    // Return true if you want the item to get automatically selected, false otherwise
+    // Return true if you want the item to get automatically selected, false otherwise.
+    // In this example we return false as we have already handled the event
     return false
 }
 ```

-*Note that `onItemClicked` is not invoked when selecting an item via `selectedItemId`.*
+*Note that `onItemClicked` is not invoked when settings the selected item via `selectedItemId`.*

 You can use the `selectedItem` property, which returns currently selected item, or null, if no item is selected.